 Any Christian who lives outside of a monastery is confronted regularly with profane language.
 If a Christian is to be a part of this sinful world, such contact is unavoidable.
 The question arises, however, concerning the extent to which a Christian should deliberately expose himself to profane language.
 When it is spoken by others with whom he has contact, it is hard to avoid.
 But what about those things to which he exposes himself by choice?
 What about things like books, television, music, and movies?
 Is there any justification for a Christian to expose himself to the type of language that permeates the media today when such exposure can be avoided?
-[Allow your students to discuss this one for a while - you should get some interesting responses from them, responses that will tell you quite a bit about both the types of media to which they routinely expose themselves and the level of their commitment to obedience to Christ.]
+[Allow your students to discuss this one for a while - you should get some interesting responses from them.]
 The following factors need to be considered in making decisions in this area: